XayOn/secure_pass/Readme.rst

 - Automatic password changing
 - Auto-login
+- Different usernames for different webs

+And I didn't really see any usefulness in categories (yet I might change my mind on that in the near future)

 I also didn't want to make it a firefox/chrome extensions, as that can be compromised and it's not flexible enough.